RyanarC/Xopak-System/README.md

   *  Dwarf Planets Part 1
   *  Dwarf Planets Part 2
   * 1.0 - Parallax Support, Full Release
-* This also includes a Wiki, but it is in a WIP state.
+* This also includes a Wiki in the GitHub page, but it is in a WIP state.

 # Requirements
 * VertexMitchellNetravaliHeightMap (Included)
 * VertexColorMapEmissive (Included)
-* Kopernicus and its dependicies (latest version)
+* Kopernicus and its dependencies (latest version)
-* Modulemanager (latest version)
+* ModuleManager (latest version)

 # Compatibility
 * Distant Object Enhancement